stormid/scaffold/docs/javascript.md

 Not all ESM language features are automatically transpiled, some have to be polyfilled (see above), and not all polyfills are included in the scaffold by default.
 Some, for example Array.from and newer array methods, and for...of, require additional polyfills.

 If in doubt, check the browser support list and the transpiled output file.

+### Constants
+Constant variables, magic Strings, selectors, configuration and settings values should be declared once close to where they are used.
+If used across multiple modules they should be declared in the `src/js/constants/index.js` file.

 ### JSX
 The HTML templating is based on JSX using PreactJS, so JSX transpilation is included in the scaffold and therefore JSX (and PreactJS) can be used in JavaScript files.